Rholais/learn-c/README.md

 ##	Platform Infomation

-All these codes have been tested by my `Deepin 2014.1`.
+All these codes have been tested by my [Deepin 2014.1 amd64][deepin].

 >	$ uname -r
 >	3.13.0-37-generic